Effects of strain-tunable valleys on charge transport in bismuth: Introduction

-The potential roles of strain in valley materials are not only limited to produce valley polarization, but expand to band engineering to acquire an ideal valley structure; the schematic description of the strain-controlled valley structure is described in Fig.\ref{valley_control}.
-As mentioned above, symmetry-breaking anisotropic strain can directly break the degeneracy of valleys, as shown in Fig.\ref{valley_control}{\textbf b}.
-On the other hand, in-plane symmetric strain does not induce valley polarization but alternatively serves as tuning the band gap that determines the capability of potential device applications by shifting the energy level of the valleys, as shown in Fig.\ref{valley_control}{\textbf a}.
+The potential roles of strain in valley materials are not only limited to produce valley polarization, but expand to band engineering to acquire an ideal valley structure.
+As mentioned above, symmetry-breaking anisotropic strain can directly break the degeneracy of valleys.
+On the other hand, in-plane symmetric strain does not induce valley polarization but alternatively serves as tuning the band gap that determines the capability of potential device applications by shifting the energy level of the valleys.
 In fact, an enormous effort mainly using epitaxial strain has been directed to increasing the band gap for valley materials: graphene\cite{ZhouNatMat}, germanium\cite{JurgenNatPhoto}, and transition metal dichalcogenides\cite{PhysRevLett.105.136805}.
-Utilizing each symmetry channel of strain can be useful for the precise design of the valley structure, and it is highly desirable to elucidate how strain can control the valley structures.
-Here, we demonstrate simultaneous control and evaluation of valleys in bismuth via charge valley transport under the uniaxial stress for bismuth.
-The application of uniaxial stress induces both these symmetric and antisymmetric strain in the material.
+Thus, utilizing each symmetry channel of strain is expected to be useful for the precise design of the valley structure, but no such systematic experiments have been conducted.
+Here, we demonstrate simultaneous control and evaluation of valleys in bismuth via charge valley transport under the uniaxial stress.
 In order to clarify the effective role of the induced strain depending on each symmetry channel, we performed symmetry-resolved elastoresistance measurements of bismuth.
-Especially, since the crystal structure of bismuth has two bilayers within the hexagonal structure\cite{HOFMANN2006191}, the demonstration of strain-engineerable valleys in bismuth can provide the significant insights for tuning valley profiles of promising valleytronics candidates via epitaxial strain, such as graphene and atomically thin transition metal dichalcogenides with a hexagonal crystal structure.
+Since the crystal structure of bismuth has two bilayers within the hexagonal structure\cite{HOFMANN2006191}, the demonstration of strain-engineerable valleys in bismuth can provide the significant insights for tuning valley profiles of promising valleytronics candidates via epitaxial strain, such as graphene and atomically thin transition metal dichalcogenides with a hexagonal crystal structure.